ryanwonghc/ryanwonghc.github.io/_pages/about.md

 ## Fun Facts

-* In my free time, I enjoy playing card games, fantasy sports, and staying physically active
+* In my free time, I enjoy playing strategy games, fantasy sports, and staying physically active
 * I love skiing and have skied in Japan, Korea, the United States, and Australia
+* I am a founding member of Support!
+International Foundation, a youth-led NGO created to provide educational services to underserved communities